AnneLouisedb/ai4mi_project/readme.md

 ### Rescaling
 Rescaling is done to normalize the pixel values, which can enhance the model's learning process and reduce noise.
 The pixel values were initially in the range 0-256 (Intensity levels in grayscale) and were rescaled to a smaller range, 0-4.

+## Autoamted Pre and Post Processing of nnU-Net
+Training our architectures within the nnU-Net pipeline automates pre- and post-processing steps, reducing manual intervention and increasing model robustness.

+### Pre-processing
+TO DO
+### Post-processing
+TO DO

 # Model Architectures
 ### E-Net
 ![E-Net](images/ENet-architecture.png)